juffrou/fx-serials/README.md

 Its corresponding JavaFX2 Bean can be obtained by using one of two different methods:

 - Deserializing an object stream containing traditional Java Beans
-- Explicitly transforming one traditional Java Bean
+- Explicitly proxying one traditional Java Bean

 Deserializing example: